angelalim88/Atma-Cinema/readme.md

 - **Ticket Booking**: Users can select seats and proceed with ticket payment.

 ## Preview
-Here are some screenshots of the app:
+Here are some preview of the app:

 ### Landing Page
 <div style="display: flex; flex-wrap: wrap;">